HPAN Alert Letters in the NHS – Information for Doctors

 Since the Health Professionals Alert Notice Directions 2006 came into effect, the issuance of Alert Letters (or Notices, as the directions describe them) has become the responsibility of the regional Strategic Health Authority (SHA), where an NHS employer recommends to the SHA that an alert notice should be issued in relation to a named doctor.
 However, there have now been modifications (as of April 2013) as the NHS (England) Guidance Letter on Alert Letters sets out.

-A guide to employers summarises the regime and how to go about raising an alert, which is a useful simplified overview: Safe Recruitment – Scheme for the issue of alert notices for healthcare professionals in England [View Alert Notice / Letter Guidance (external link)] However, this is not now so relevant since 2013.
-See the updated documents on the new HPAN system: NCAS on Alert Letters and NCAS on Interim Arrangements, and the NCAS Operational Document.
+A guide to employers summarises the regime and how to go about raising an alert, which is a useful simplified overview: Safe Recruitment – Scheme for the issue of alert notices for healthcare professionals in England [View Alert Notice / Letter Guidance (external link)] However, this is not now so relevant since 2013 when the NHS litigation service took over responsibility.
+See the previous documents on the HPAN system: NCAS on Alert Letters and NCAS on Interim Arrangements, and the NCAS Operational Document.
+NCAS is no longer functioning and so these documents may not be available longer term.

 An alert notice is described as ‘ a way by which an NHS employer can make other bodies aware that a healthcare professional may pose a threat to patients or staff.
 It is intended as a means of alerting prospective employers to check the applicant’s employment record and take up references in advance of employment’.
 The new regime requires that here must now be a “pressing need” to issue an alert letter or alert notice.
 The concept of a “pressing need” is drawn from European Convention of Humans Rights jurisprudence.
 It requires in Alert cases the balancing of he doctors interests and interests of patients and staff, that they are not to be placed at risk of significant harm from the doctor’s acts or omissions.
 See also the case of R (D) v SoS for Health EWCA Civ 989 [at 31] which explored the concept of ‘pressing need’ in an alert letter judicial review case.